 An Internet meme, commonly known as just a meme (/miːm/ MEEM), is an activity, concept, catchphrase, or piece of media that spreads, often as mimicry or for humorous purposes, from person to person via the Internet.
 An Internet meme usually takes the form of an image (traditionally an image macro ), GIF or video.
-It may be just a word or phrase, sometimes including intentional misspellings (such as in lolcats) or corrupted grammar (such as in doge and all your base are belong to us).
+It may be just a word or phrase, sometimes including intentional misspellings, (such as in lolcats) or corrupted grammar, as in doge and "All your base are belong to us".
 These small movements tend to spread from person to person via social networks, blogs, direct email, or news sources.
 They may relate to various existing Internet cultures or subcultures, often created or spread on various websites.
-Fads and sensations tend to grow rapidly on the Internet because the instant communication facilitates word-of-mouth transmission.
+Fads and sensations tend to grow rapidly on the Internet because the instant communication facilitates word of mouth transmission.
 Some examples include posting a photo of people lying down in public places (called "planking") and uploading a short video of people dancing to the Harlem Shake.